 She taught children’s literature in the public schools and at the undergraduate level for nearly two decades.
 During 2011-2012, she served as the Visiting Scholar in Children’s Literature at Normandale Community College in Bloomington, Minnesota.
 She earned her MS in Curriculum and Instruction from Minnesota State University, Mankato, and MFA in fiction from Hamline University, St. Paul, Minnesota.

 She has enjoyed volunteering in public and school libraries, and interviewing children’s authors for Write On!
 Radio (KFAI).
-She loves hiking and harmonizing with the Live Oak Singers, but her favorite thing of all is snuggling up for stories with her nieces and nephews.
-Originally from frosty Minneapolis, she now lives wherever her wife is stationed, most recently in San Antonio, Texas, and now in northern Italy with a flock of spirited hens, the Eggyatrixes.
+Before the onset of chronic illness (ME/CFS), she adored hiking, singing in choirs, and reading stories for hours with her siblings’ kids.
+Originally from frosty Minneapolis, she now lives wherever her wife is stationed, recently in San Antonio, Texas, and now in northern Italy with a flock of spirited hens, the Eggyatrixes.
 Now she’s back in the US, living among the pine-filled mountains of Colorado.
 Learn more: www.charlotteswild.com

 What’s New (2019): Italy!

 What’s New (2019): Living with ME/CFS Disability

 Unfortunately, 2019 also brought a new chronic illness for me, Myalgic Encephalomyelitis (ME), formerly called Chronic Fatigue Syndrome (CFS).
 Many with Long Covid develop ME/CFS.
 It flattened me just days before the launch of my debut picture book The Amazing Idea of You (Lundquist, Bloomsbury).
 Only with the support of many did I get through those book events and our international move.
 But once we landed in Italy, it became clear I could no longer “push through” normal life.